GaryB96/ElecServCheck/README.md

 - **Accuracy Matters** - Double-check all inputs for the most accurate assessment
 - **Multiple Heat Sources** - If you select multiple electric heating types, a safety survey will be recommended
 - **Save Your Reports** - PDFs are named automatically with your policy info and date
-- **Stay Current** - The app shows the version number at the bottom of the home screen

 ## 📋 Assessment Criteria